A Massive Agritourism Community Breaks Ground in Hyde Park

-When Bellefield at Historic Hyde Park broke ground on September 21, it marked the start of a massive new development in Dutchess County.
-Located on 340 acres on Route 9, just across the street from The Culinary Institute of America, the project will include two hotels, a number of culinary shops and farm-to-table restaurants, an event barn, an educational center, and residential spaces that integrate seamlessly into the surrounding landscape and agricultural sites.
+When Bellefield at Historic Hyde Park broke ground in September 2018, it marked the start of a massive new development in Dutchess County.
+Located on 340 acres on Route 9, just across the street from he Culinary Institute of America, the project will include two hotels, a number of culinary shops and farm-to-table restaurants, an event barn, an educational center, and residential spaces that integrate seamlessly into the surrounding landscape and agricultural sites.

 “This is a one-of-a-kind development in a strategic location that will exponentially develop the food and beverage culture in the Hudson Valley while creating a natural partnership of businesses, retailers, farmers, and homeowners,” says Tom Mulroy, CEO of T-Rex Capital Group LLC, the firm whose affiliate, Bellefield Development Partners, will oversee the project over the course of its ten-year timeline.

 A rendering of the Bellefield grounds in Hyde Park